bcgov/nr-permitconnect-navigator-service/SECURITY.md

 ## Reporting a Bug

-The `CSS` team and community take all security bugs in `Single Housing Application Service` seriously.
+The `CSS` team and community take all security bugs in `NR Permitting Navigator Service` seriously.
-Thank you for improving the security of `Single Housing Application Service`.
+Thank you for improving the security of `NR Permitting Navigator Service`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.